MarkHoeber/tools-tech-syllabus/source/rtd.rst

 |Assignment|

 #.
 Create an account on the :xref:`RTD Home`.
 #.
-Set up a project to publish the document in your GitHub repository.
+Set up a project to publish the sample resume document in your GitHub repository.
-#.
-Share the URL of your project in :xref:`GitHub Issues`.

 |RTD| Project Details
 ======================